 Cashfloat presents you with some practical ways to enjoy your Christmas dinner without forking out loads of money to pay for it.
-These great tips will help you to avoid taking out bad credit loans online with an instant decision.

 1. Shop in advance for your Christmas dinner

 In the lead-up to the festive season, see if you can pick up bargains and special offers and freeze or store them.
 Some retailers put up prices in the count-down to Christmas, so shopping in advance can save you paying these higher prices.
 Also, by shopping in advance you can spread the costs of your purchases over a couple of months.
 You won't notice an extra £5 a week on your weekly shop.
 This is better than the shock of paying it all in one go in the week before Christmas especially as you'll have other expenses to budget for.